kubernetes/kubernetes/docs/authentication.md

 # Authentication Plugins

-Kubernetes uses tokens to authenticate users for API calls.
+Kubernetes uses tokens or client certificates to authenticate users for API calls.

+Client certificate authentication is enabled by passing the `--client_ca_file=SOMEFILE` option to apiserver.
+The referenced file must contain one or more certificates authorities to use to validate client certificates presented to the apiserver.
+If a client certificate is presented and verified, the common name of the subject is used as the user name for the request.

-Authentication is enabled by passing the `--token_auth_file=SOMEFILE` option to apiserver.
+Token authentication is enabled by passing the `--token_auth_file=SOMEFILE` option to apiserver.
 Currently, tokens last indefinitely, and the token list cannot be changed without restarting apiserver.
 We plan in the future for tokens to be short-lived, and to be generated as needed rather than stored in a file.